Oussama1403/HRMS/README.md

 HRMS is a web-based application provides a basic, beautiful, and modern solution for managing various aspects of human resources within an organization.
 With a user-friendly interface and robust functionalities, HRMS simplifies HR-related tasks and enhances efficiency.

-<b>Please keep in mind that </b> Hrms is in its early stages, your feedback and contributions are very important in shaping the app's future.
+<b>Please keep in mind that </b> Hrms is in its early stages, your feedback and contributions are very important in shaping the app's future.Thank you in advance for your contributions :).

 ## Technologies Used